 In case you haven't noticed, we love pasta salads.
 Especially, one's with homemade dressings.
 My personal favorite is our Greek version.

-It only takes fifteen (15) to twenty (20) minutes from start to finish.
+It only takes fifteen to twenty minutes from start to finish.
 Most of that time involves simple prep work.

 Everything is evenly blended into a creamy, mayo based dressing.
 A perfect Summer time dish to bring to a BBQ or picnic.
-Now, how about we get started?

 Southwest Pasta Salad Instructions:

-Let's begin by prepping our ingredients.
+Let's begin by preparing our ingredients.
 I would start by cooking the pasta, per the box or bag instructions.
 Once it's done, drain it, use an ice bath to cool it off, and drain the pasta once more.
 Set it aside and start working on the vegetables.

 You can use canned or frozen corn, just be sure that if it's frozen, you thaw it out.
 Rinse and drain the corn.
 Now, rinse and drain the canned black beans.